datacoves/docs/docs/how-tos/dbt/compilation-errors.md

 1. Check spelling of model names in `ref()` functions
 2. Check spelling of sources and tables in `source()` functions
-3. Check name caseing.
+3. Check name casing.
 It is a best practice to name everything in lower case to avoid issues.

 ### Review YAML Formatting